Ayloten/badlionplus/README.md

 -Once private client gone public for a couple reasons I'll state below. <br>
 -Don't expect amazing and flawless coding practices.
 This is my first attempt at a (semi) custom base client and is only backed by about 4 months of Java. <br>
 -You're likely going to see code that makes no sense, spaghetti code, and an unreasonable amount of try{}catch(){} brackets to prevent crashes in some modules.<br>
--If anyone more competent than me would like to make a pull request, please do.
-I plan on actively updating the client so your work wouldn't go to waste.<br>
+-If anyone more competent than me would like to make a pull request, please do. ~~I plan on actively updating the client so your work wouldn't go to waste.~~ nvm<br>

 ### How to use: